Volunteer for Forest Unlimited

 You can help circulate our petitions and those of our friends:

-Stop Clearcutting Petition: The Board of Forestry is dominated by the timber industry.
+Stop Clearcutting Petition: The California Board of Forestry is dominated by the timber industry.
 The rules they wrote permit clearcutting because it is the most profitable way to log.
 The California legislature needs to override the Board and prohibit clearcutting.
 Sierra Club is circulating a petition to end clearcutting.
 We recommend that you sign it: https://addup.sierraclub.org/campaigns/take-action-tell-gavin-newsom-to-stop-clearcutting-in-california/petition

 You can also support Forest Unlimited financially: